 These document filing rules exist for a very practical reason.
 Operating in a near paperless environment, the motion, points and authorities, declarations, exhibits, requests for judicial notice, and other pleadings create an unworkable electronic document for the court (some running hundreds of pages).
-It is not for the court to provide secretarial services to attorneys and separate an omnibus electronic document into separate electronic documents that can then be used by the court.
+It is not for the court to provide secretarial services to attorneys and separate an omnibus electronic document sthat can then be used by the court.